ciklum-digital/module-skeleton/CONTRIBUTING.md

 ## Development Workflow

-After cloning proper module, run `npm install` to fetch its dependencies.
+After cloning proper module, run `yarn` to fetch its dependencies.
 Then, you can run several commands:

-1. `npm run lint` checks the code style.
+1. `yarn lint` checks the code style and `yarn lint:fix` for fixing linting errors
-1. `npm test` runs the complete test suite.
+1. `yarn test` runs the complete test suite.
-1. `npm run build` compiles TypeScript code to the `dist` directory.
+1. `yarn build` compiles TypeScript code to the `dist` directory.

 ## License